MicrosoftDocs/architecture-center/docs/patterns/cross-tenant-communication-using-multitenanted-applications.md

 1. After it receives the message, the customer's function app typically does some work before sending a status message back to the provider.
 However in this case, for demo purposes, the function app immediately sends a status message to the provider on a separate queue in the same Service Bus.

-1. This function app reads from the status queue from the customer's tenant via a timer that's triggered by Azure Functions.
+1. This function app reads from the status queue from the customer's tenant via a timer that Azure Functions triggers.

 ## Scenario details